What Are Cookies and Why Are They Important

 Though the cookie law applies across all EU countries, it’s up to every country how they will enforce it.
 For example, in the UK the penalty for non-compliance can reach over half a million dollars, while other countries in the EU may have other penalties.

 The law is meant for the security of users and to protect their privacy and give them control over their data.

-Furthermore, they should provide users an option to opt out of the data collection practice followed by mentioning the procedure guiding users how to opt out.
+Furthermore, they should provide users an option to opt-out of the data collection practice followed by mentioning the procedure guiding users on how to opt-out.

 Electronic Information and Transaction Law of Indonesia applies to all cookies storing personal data of the users.

 Whereas the law does not apply if the cookie is created and used merely for analytical purposes and has nothing to do with the personal information of the consumers.